 The acquisition of equity interest of China Metro-Rural Limited, occurred during the year ended March 31, 2010, has been accounted for as a combination of entities under common control in a manner similar to pooling of interests as both the Company and China Metro-Rural Limited were controlled by Mr. Cheng Chung Hing, Ricky immediately prior to and immediately after the Merger.
-On this basis, the consolidated financial statements of China Metro-Rural Holdings Limited for periods prior to the Merger have been restated to include, to the extent of the equity interest of China Metro-Rural Limited held by Mr. Cheng Chung Hing, Ricky, the assets and liabilities and results of operations of China Metro-Rural Limited for those periods as if China Metro-Rural Holdings Limited had been the holding company of China Metro-Rural Limited at the beginning of the financial period reported in the consolidated financial statements or when the Company and China Metro-Rural Limited came under common control by Mr. Cheng Chung Hing, Ricky, whichever is later, and all assets and liabilities of China Metro-Rural Limited have been stated at historical carrying amounts.
+On this basis, the consolidated financial statements of China Metro-Rural Holdings Limited for periods prior to the Merger have been restated to include, to the extent of the equity interest of China Metro-Rural Limited held by Mr. Cheng Chung Hing, Ricky, the assets and liabilities and results of operations of China Metro-Rural Limited for those periods as if China Metro-Rural Holdings Limited had been the holding company of China Metro-Rural Limited at the beginning of the financial period reported in the consolidated financial statements or when the Company and China Metro-Rural Limited came under common control by Mr. Cheng Chung Hing, Ricky, whichever is later, and all assets and liabilities of China Metro-Rural Limited at the beginning of the financial state at historical carrying amounts.
 The acquisition by the Company of interest owned by all the shareholders of China Metro, including Mr. Cheng, was treated as an equity transaction at the completion date of the Merger.

 On July 28, 2010, the Company declared a dividend to its shareholders which was satisfied by way of distribution in specie of the entire equity interest in Man Sang International Limited, or MSIL, held by the Company, represented approximately 494 million ordinary shares of MSIL, or the Distribution, and was completed in August 2010.
-Upon the completion of the Distribution, the Group no longer held any interests in MSIL and has discontinued its pearls and real estate businesses, or Man Sang Discontinued Operations, which was previously operated through MSIL.
-The summary of consolidated income statement re-presents the results of continuing operations, where the results of MSIL are accounted for as discontinued operations net of taxation for all years presented.
+Upon the completion of the Distribution, the Group no longer held any interests in MSIL and has discontinued its pearls and real estate businesses, which was previously operated through MSIL.

-On November 30, 2012, the Company disposed of the entire equity interest in HK CFC and, in effect, disposed of the entire equity interest in Qiqihar CFC, which currently represented the Company's entire rural-urban migration and city re-development business in Qiqihar.
-Upon the disposal of HK CFC and Qiqihar CFC, the Group has discontinued its rural-urban migration and city re-development business in Qiqihar, or Qiqihar Discontinued Operations.
+On November 30, 2012, the Company disposed of the entire equity interest in HK CFC and, in effect, disposed of the entire equity interest in Qiqihar CFC, which currently represented the Company's entire rural-urban migration and city re-development business.
+Upon the disposal of HK CFC and Qiqihar CFC in Qiqihar, the Group has discontinued its rural-urban migration and city re-development business in Qiqihar, or Qiqihar Discontinued Operations.
 The summary of consolidated income statement re-presents the results of continuing operations, where the results of HK CFC and Qiqihar CFC are accounted for as discontinued operations net of taxation for all years presented.

-The selected consolidated statements of operation data of the Group presents the results for the five years ended March 31, 2015, 2014, 2013, 2012 and 2011 on the basis of International Financial Reporting Standards as issued by the International Accounting Standards Board.
+The selected consolidated statements of operation data of the Group presents the results for the five years ended March 31, 2016, 2015, 2014, 2013 and 2012 on the basis of International Financial Reporting Standards as issued by the International Accounting Standards Board.
 The Company's historical results do not necessarily indicate results expected for any future periods.
 The selected consolidated financial data below should be read in conjunction with our consolidated financial statements and notes thereto, "Item 5.
 Operating and Financial Review and Prospects" below, and the other information contained in this Form 20-F.

-The selected consolidated income statements of the Group for the years ended March 31, 2015, 2014 and 2013 have been derived from our audited consolidated financial statements included elsewhere in this Annual Report.
-The selected consolidated income statements of the Group for the years ended March 31, 2012 and 2011 have been derived from our audited consolidated financial statements included in the Company's Form 20-F filed with the SEC on July 18, 2013.
+The selected consolidated income statements of the Group for the years ended March 31, 2016, 2015 and 2014 have been derived from our audited consolidated financial statements included elsewhere in this Annual Report.
+The selected consolidated income statements of the Group for the years ended March 31, 2013 and 2012 have been derived from our audited consolidated financial statements included in the Company's Form 20-F filed with the SEC on July 11, 2014.